Candida auris infection

 C auris infection is rare in healthy people.

 C auris can be spread from person-to-person or from contact with objects or equipment.
-Hospital or long-term nursing home patients can be colonized with C auris.
+People in hospitals and people living long-term in nursing homes can be colonized with C auris.
 They can spread it to objects in the facility, such as bedside tables and handrails.
-Health care providers and visiting family and friends who have contact with a patient with C auris can spread it to other patients.
+Health care providers and visiting family and friends who have contact with a person with C auris can spread it to other people in the facility.